OutSystems/cloud-connector/README.md

 You run `outsystemscc` on a system in your private network—an on-premise network, a private cloud, or the public cloud—to establish a secure tunnel between your endpoints and the Private Gateway.
 Your apps can then access the endpoints through the Private Gateway, the server component you activate for each stage of your ODC organization [using the ODC Portal](https://www.outsystems.com/goto/secure-gateways).
 Common use cases include accessing data through a private REST API service and making requests to internal services (SMTP, SMB, NFS,..)

 `outsystemscc` creates a fast TCP/UDP tunnel, with transport over HTTP via WebSockets, secured via SSH using ECDSA with SHA256 keys.
-The connection is established to either the built-in domain for the stage (for example `<customername>.outsystems.app`) or a custom domain configured for the stage (for example `example.com`).
+The connection is established to either the built-in domain for the stage (for example `<organization>.outsystems.app`) or a custom domain configured for the stage (for example `example.com`).
 In both cases, the connection is over TLS and always encrypted with a valid X.509 certificate.

 The following diagram is an example of a ODC customer setup for a Private Gateway active on two stages.